This post contains affiliate links.

 There are few printed geometry board games, but many printable board games that add some fun to higher geometry concepts.
 I envisage making a blog post for you on those printables.
 Tell me in the comments if you are interested to have this new post.

-One of them is the Pythagorean Theorem Board GameOpens in a new tab., proposed by the “High School Math Adventures” blog.
+One of them is the Pythagorean Theorem Board Game, proposed by the “High School Math Adventures” blog.
 Pythagorean Theorem is an easy to understand geometry concept.
 However, some students confuse the sides of the right-angle triangle and, therefore, confuse the formula.
 This helps address this challenge.
 Teachers can use this great revision game after the concept has been taught.